Mandatory Recycling Ordinance

 - Place recycling containers in common areas such as the mail area and laundry room.

 - Required: Recycling containers must be large enough to hold all of the recyclables generated on site.
 If your garbage bin is consistently partially empty, contact your service provider or city recycling program to find out about getting a smaller bin.
 It is often more cost effective to call the garbage hauler for occasional special pick-ups, than to maintain peak capacity year round.

 - Cardboard: If your complex generates a lot of cardboard, consult with your service provider or city recycling program to find out about getting a bin for cardboard collection.
 Search RecycleWhere? for “cardboard” for additional resources.

-- For new construction or major rehabs, Recycling Guidelines for Multifamily Housing Design (PDF) provides guidelines to help designers of multi-family buildings plan for recycling collection.
+- For new construction or major rehabs, Space Guidelines for Recycling, Organics and Refuse Services for Designers of Multifamily and Commercial Buildings (PDF) provides guidelines to help designers of multi-family and commercial buildings plan for recycling and organics collection.

 Labels and Signage

 - Required: Post prominent signs on or near the garbage and recycling containers, clearly indicating which are the garbage containers and which are the recycling containers.
 Signs must clearly communicate what goes into the recycling containers.